Donate

 Youth

-Children and youth, especially Black and Latinx children and youth, have also been swept up in mass incarceration’s harmful policies.
-Under the guise of concern over rising violent crime in the late 1980s and early 1990s, policymakers quickly adopted and spread the fabricated “superpredator” theory that described young Black boys as especially dangerous.38 Proponents of the theory believed that despite a young person’s age at the time of their offense, certain offenses should be handled in adult criminal court, rather than juvenile court.
-Lawmakers advanced policies that transferred tens of thousands of young people as young as 13 years old into adult court, jail, and prison systems that, by design, do not account for age.39
+Children and adolescents, especially youth of color, have also been swept up in mass incarceration’s harmful policies.
+Under the guise of concern over rising violent crime in the late 1980s and early 1990s, policymakers quickly adopted and spread the fabricated “superpredator” theory that described the rising generation of Black boys as especially dangerous.39 Proponents of the theory believed that age was irrelevant; certain offenses should be handled in adult criminal court, rather than juvenile court, regardless of the age and maturity of the person arrested.
+Lawmakers advanced policies that transferred tens of thousands of young people, some as young as 10 years old, into adult courts, jails, and prisons that, by design, do not account for age.40

 With two decades of experience it is now abundantly clear that these policies were counterproductive.
-In particular, holding youth in facilities with adults is associated with heighted physical and sexual abuse as well as higher rates of recidivism upon release40
+In particular, holding youth in facilities with adults is associated with heightened physical and sexual abuse as well as higher rates of recidivism upon release41

-Unlike the trends in adult prison and jail, youth incarceration figures started to decline sooner and by the turn of the century the number of youth in prisons and jails was steadily declining, amounting to an 83% drop overall by 2021.41 As illustrated in Figure 13 below, the year 2022 marks the first point in more than a decade that youth incarceration in adult prisons rose: in fact, the number of youth held in adult prisons jumped 50% between 2021 and 2022, a remarkable departure from the steady decline since 2009.
-Though the number of youth in adult prisons rose sharply, the number of youth in adult jails continued its decline from 2021 to 2022.
+Youth incarceration started its decline sooner than adult incarceration.
+By the turn of the century, the number of youth in prisons and jails on a typical day was already declining, amounting to an 84% drop overall between 1997 and 2021.42 The year 2022 marked the first year in more than a decade that youth incarceration in adult prisons rose: in fact, the number of youth held in adult prisons on a single day jumped 50% between 2021 and 2022 and continued to increase in 2023.
+Though the number of youth in adult prisons rose sharply, the number of youth in adult jails on a single day has held roughly steady from 2021 to 2023.

 Sources: Austin, J., Johnson, K. D., & Gregoriou, M. (2000).
 Juveniles in adult prisons and jails: A national assessment.
 Bureau of Justice Assistance; Bureau of Justice Statistics Prison and Jail Inmates at Midyear Series; Bureau of Justice Statistics Prisoner Series; Strom, K. J. (2000).
 Profile of state prisoners under age 18, 1985-1997.
+Bureau of Justice Statistics; Zeng, Z. (2023).
+Jail inmates in 2023 – Statistical tables.
 Bureau of Justice Statistics.

 1.